 The almost-full moon was a complete surprise.
 I can’t keep track of the days of the week or the moon phase….

-See – it looks more like humidity than dust in the air?
-I stayed on top longer than I planned since there was moonlight to hike by.
+I stayed on top longer than I planned since there was moonlight to light my way.
 It reminded me of when I was a wildlife biologist fresh out of college and working alone in the field.
 I was often in the middle of nowhere living in my tent for for weeks and months at a time.
 Hiking down in the night I felt like that person again.